cathynewman/LAGNiAppE/tutorial.md

 > [!NOTE]
 > Tree files in Newick format are all plain-text files.
 It doesn't really matter what the file extension is.
 Files with extensions `*.newick`, `*.tre`, `*.tree`, `*.treefile`, etc., are all equivalent.
 Some software tools expect specific filename extensions, but I don't think it actually matters here.

+**The dataset:** We will be using sequence data from Spinks PQ, Thomson RC, McCartney-Melstad E, and Shaffer HB (2016) Phylogeny and temporal diversification of the New World pond turtles (Emydidae). *Molecular Phylogenetics and Evolution*, 103: 85-97. [https://doi.org/10.1016/j.ympev.2016.07.007](https://doi.org/10.1016/j.ympev.2016.07.007)

 ## PART 1: Sequence alignment – AliView

 In this section, we will download a `*.fasta` file of DNA sequences for a given gene and generate a multisequence alignment in AliView, which uses the MUSCLE alignment algorithm.